drosseau/degob/cmds/degob/README.md

     	Truncate output file
 ```

-If you come up with a gob this doesn't work with I wouldn't be surprised but make an issue.
+If you come up with a gob this doesn't work with I wouldn't be surprised but make an issue please including the gob hexdump.
 (Currently an empty struct (`struct{}`) can cause issues).

 ### Sample output